Updated on 20th June 2021

 It is not uncommon for HSPs to experience both positive and negative emotions more deeply than non-HSPs.
 Many HSPs tend to be "big reactors".
 There is a legitimate struggle on the part of many HSPs to be in control of their emotions.
 I have no doubt that one of my soul's journeys during this incarnation as Melissa is to learn how to be a master of, rather than beholden to, my emotions.

 4. HSPs have strong intuition.

 We all hear our inner wisdom in different ways.
 Most HSPs have an inner knowing that speaks from a place of love, trust and surrender.
 This personal guidance is what allows for the most serendipitous of relationships and experiences.
-Many people, non-HSPs included, have been “talked out” of their guidance by well-meaning parents and adults.
-If you feel shut down to your own personal truths it’s within your power to reconnect in whatever way feels best to you.
-You might want to cultivate a meditation practice, begin working with a coach, or consider working with a professional therapist specializing in Highly Sensitive People.
+Many people, non-HSPs included, have been "talked out" of their guidance by well-meaning parents and adults.
+If you feel shut down to your own personal truths it's within your power to reconnect in whatever way feels best to you.
+You might want to cultivate a meditation practice, begin working with a coach, or consider working with a professional therapist specialising in Highly Sensitive People.

 5. HSPs need time alone.

 It is easy for an HSP to dip into overload after an afternoon of running errands or a dinner party with friends.
 Often a bit of alone time to read, meditate, daydream, garden, create, stretch, nap or simply "be" is all that is needed to get grounded.
 Without taking care of yourself you will not have anything to give to others.
 It is crucial to find a modality of self-connection that works for you.